stephensonc/LiveGreenScreen/README.md

   - Open File Explorer
   - In File Explorer, navigate to the top level directory of this project
   - Double click `run.bat`

+- **MacOS:**
+  - Open a Terminal and navigate to the "src" folder in this project
+  - Enter `python3 Main.py` into the terminal to run the program.

 - **Linux:**
   - Navigate to the top level directory of this project in Terminal
   - Enter the command `./run.sh`

 ## License:
+MIT